imagineLife/big-site/content/node/cmd-input/repl.md

 - validate that the code 'parses':
   - for sensitive db-affecting code
-  - for auto-generated code, by something else?!
+  - for auto-generated code, maybe code written by others
   - **on success**: no output
   - **on failure**: error gets printed in output

-### Example

-broken.js
+checking a file with broken syntax, called `broken.js`

 ```js
 const wat = "This is a broken string